-RSC 201 explores human diversity and the historical, cultural, global, and systemic forces that shape experiences and world views.
+Year Two: RSC 201 Exploring Intercultural Perspectives explores human diversity and the historical, cultural, global, and systemic forces that shape experiences and world views.
 This course will also provide avenues for students to get involved with the Russell Sage College Women's Institute and Sage THRIVE initiative.

-Year-Three Signature Course (Engaging in a World with Multifaceted Issues)
+III.
+Engaging in a World with Multifaceted Issues

-In RSC 301, students will engage with in complex problems to encourage communication across disciplines and cultural boundaries.
+Year Three or Four: in RSC 301 Innovating to Impact, students will engage with in complex problems to encourage communication across disciplines and cultural boundaries.